taherfattahi/isaac-sim-3d-lidar-odometry-mapping/README.md

 - **ROS 2 Integration:** Seamless communication between simulation and MOLA components via ROS 2.

-- **RViz2:** Powerful visualization tool in the ROS2 ecosystem, offering real-time rendering of robot states, -sensor data, maps, and navigation goals.
+- **RViz2:** Powerful visualization tool in the ROS2 ecosystem, offering real-time rendering of robot states, sensor data, maps, and navigation goals.
 Facilitates debugging and system diagnostics with an intuitive GUI.